elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 }
 ```

-Now how the above document would be updated for `process.parent.pid` instead:
+Now the mapping for above document would be updated to use `process.parent.pid` instead:

 ```json
 {